The 7 Best RV Toilets (Reviews For 2025)

 Who Would Use This Most

-It is a great portable toilet if you go on a road trip or camping with kids.
+It is a great option if you go on a road trip or camping with kids.
 It is especially convenient for the little ones who are 6 or 7 years old.
 The sturdy design makes it comfortable for adults too.
 You can be 6’3,” and you would feel confident that this model will carry your weight easily.

 What Could be Improved and Why